alaindet/fowdb/src/app/Clint/descriptions/_all.md

-  env:switch        Switches environment variables (production, development) lookup:cache      Caches the lookup data (domain-specific sitemap:make      Generates a dynamic sitemap.xml into config:timestamp  Bump one or more timestamps (to bust the cache)
+  env:switch        Switches environment variables (production, development) lookup:cache      Caches the lookup data (domain-specific sitemap:make      Generates a dynamic sitemap.xml into config:timestamp  Bump one or more timestamps (to bust the cache cards:sort        Re-builds 'sorted_id' field on 'cards' table